capstanlqc/omegat-guides/docs/_includes/omt-unpack-and-recent.md

 #### Authentication

 At some point during the steps below, or afterwards, OmegaT will ask you to authenticate, so please make sure you have your credentials at hand.
-OmegaT might ask you to authenticate one, two or perhaps three times (depending on the project settings), please just enter the same credentials as many time as needed.
+OmegaT might ask you to authenticate one or more times (depending on the project settings), please just enter the same credentials as many time as requested.

 #### How to download the project from the repository

 To download the team project, follow these steps:

 1. Define a location in your machine where you would like to create the OmegaT project.
-Let's assume it's `C:/Work/` (but please use whatever path is appropriate on your end). <!-- @todo: tips on file organization -->
+We recommend a `Work` folder (or whatever you prefer to call it) in your user's home directory.
+Let's assume path `C:\Users\USER\Work\` (for user `USER`).

     !!! danger "Danger ❗❗❗"
         💀
         Make sure that location is NOT inside a sync'ed folder such as Dropbox, OneDrive, Nextcloud, Google Drive, Syncthing or the like, or in a server.

-2. [Copy](../../tips/#how-to-copy-paste-a-url){:target="_blank"} the URL of the project repository.
+2. [Copy](../../tips/#how-to-copy-paste-a-url){:target="_blank"} the URL of the project repository to your clipboard (select it and press ++ctrl+c++ or right-click it and select Copy).

     ![](../_assets/img/copy-url.gif)

 3. In OmegaT, go to **Project** > **Download Team Project**.